-There are currently two version of the CAI – The Enhanced Version and the Vocational Version.
+There are currently two versions of the Career Assessment Inventory (CAI): The Enhanced Version and the Vocational Version.
+Each version offers distinct features, allowing individuals to select the one that best suits their needs and career exploration goals.
 The Vocational version targets careers in which less than two years of post-secondary training are necessary.

 Where to Purchase